Eating out and western style food, dining etiquette, sauces, dietary differences and dietary requirements.

 Rice, especially sticky rice.
 It does feature in some western style dishes and is common at the ever popular Indian and Chinese restaurants that are found even in the smallest towns and larger villages, though for most British people it is not a large part of the normal diet.
 Where found, the rice will usually be fluffy basmati style or short-grained risotto style rice rather than sticky.

 Fish: (other than as fish and chips) is not eaten very extensively in Britain, it comes a poor second to red or white meat as a protein source for many people.
-There will nearly always be a fish dish on the menu in a restaurants and there are a small number of British fish dishes to try, it is enjoyed here though as a less frequent alternative.
-A limited range of sushi can be found in supermarkets and restaurants.
+There will nearly always be a fish dish on the menu in a restaurants, it is enjoyed here though as a less frequent alternative.
+A limited range of sushi can be found in supermarkets and some restaurants.

 Similar but different: